codeday/labs-gql/src/email/templates/studentCancel.md

 ---
 to: "{{ student.email }}"
 from: "labs@codeday.org"
-subject: Withdrawn From CodeDay Labs
+subject: "Withdrawn From CodeDay Labs"
 ---

 Hi {{ student.givenName }},